-- The design principle is risk-based and adaptive.
+- The design principle is risk-based and adaptive to provide the optimum monitoring results.
 The risk assessment will be concurrently reviewed and updated along with the regular AoR and TMP updates. - The Injection Zones targeted for this project are made up of the Lower Hosston and Cotton Valley Formations.
 Both these formations are comprised of stacked packages of porous and permeable sandstone that are separated by local clay/shale baffles.
 The initial completion in Project Blue Class VI Injection Well No. 1 (Blue INJ-1) at start of injection is expected to be within the deepest modeled interval of the Cotton Valley (CV1), then recompleted upwards into the CV2, then finally into the CV3.
-A second shallower Injection Well Project Blue Class VI Injection Well No. 2 (Blue INJ-2) will also be completed at start of injection into the Lower Hosston Injection Zone.
-Injection well No. 1 and injection well No. 2 can be used intermittently, with the constraint that any one of the 4 intervals (CV1, CV2, CV3 and Lower Hosston) will only be used for injection up to the modeled volume of 2.5 MM metric tons.
-The Lower Hosston in injection well No. 2 will probably be used for the first 1-3 years of injection, after which injection will commence in injection well No. 1 in CV1.
-Injection well No. 2 will then be used as a fall back well for injection when well No. 1 is down, for example when well No. 1 is completing the next interval up, and at the very end of the 20-year project injection timeframe when well No. 1 has used up all the 3 interval CO2 volume allocations.
+A second shallower Project Blue Injection Well No. 2 (Blue INJ-2) will also be completed at start of injection into the Lower Hosston Injection Zone.
+Injection well No. 1 and Injection Well No. 2 can be used intermittently, with the constraint that any one of the 4 intervals (CV1, CV2, CV3 and Lower Hosston) will only be used for injection up to the modeled volume of 2.5 MM metric tons.
+The Lower Hosston in Injection Well No. 2 will probably be used for the first 1-3 years of injection, after which injection will commence in Injection Well No. 1 in CV1.
+Injection Well No. 2 will then be used as a fall back well for injection when well No. 1 is down, for example when well No. 1 is completing the next interval up, and at the very end of the 20-year project injection timeframe when well No.1 has used up all the 3 interval CO2 volume allocations.